absmach/supermq-docs/docs/authorization.md

 If the domain field is empty, then with that JWT token following actions are permitted

 - User profile Update
-- Domain Creatation & listing,
+- Domain Creation & listing,
 - Accept Domain invitations

-Actions related creation, updatation, deletion of Things, Channels, Group are not permitted, request will fails in authorization.
+Actions related creation, updation, deletion of Things, Channels, Group are not permitted, request will fails in authorization.
 In Magistrala operation related to Things, Channels, Groups are takes place in Domain Level.
 So for these kinds of operations, a JWT token with domain field containing operating domain ID is required.

 There are two ways to obtain JWT Token for a particular Domain